HftAssistedGrading/moodle-plugin-assisted-grading/README.md

 2. Put the folder assistedgrading under mod/quiz/report/ in your Moodle installation to install it as a new Moodle plugin.

 ## Configuration
-After installation the plugin is available within a quiz as separate menu item.
+After installation the plugin is available within a quiz as separate menu item 'Assisted Grading' beneath results along the other grading options.
 You will need to specify the webservice address in the options by accessing a quiz report.
-The webservice base adress for example may look like this: 'http://123.456.789.123:8080/GA/webresources/gradingassistant'.
+Append '/webresources/gradingassistant' to your deploy path **without a trailing slash**.
+If you deployed the webservice as /GA the base address may look like this: 'http://123.456.789.123:8080/GA/webresources/gradingassistant'.
 If the webservice does not respond properly a message will be displayed.

 ## Details
 The plugin is a fork of the default quiz report plugin shipped with Moodle and extends it by interacting with a werbservice.
 Before the HTML for the view is generated it sends the quiz data to the werbservice and sorts the data from the response by a user selected criteria.
 The data consists of the particular question of the quiz, a reference answer set by the quiz creator and all student answers.
 The main objective of the werbservice is to calculate a score for each student answer in relation to the reference answer.
 This score can be used by the plugin for sorting the answers either ascending or descending.